Homological stability and densities of generalized configuration spaces: as a sequential limit

 \section{$\coBarP_{\matheur{P}}$ as a sequential limit}

 Since the functor $\coChev$, or more generally, the functor $\coBarP_{\matheur{P}}$ for a co-operad $\matheur{P}$, is defined abstractly using operadic Koszul duality, it is too opaque to study directly conveniently.
-The main result of this section is Proposition~\ref{prop:coBar_as_limit}, which says that inside a pro-nilpotent category, $\coBarP_{\matheur{P}} A$ could be written as a sequential limit, whose successive fibers are naturally identified with the free $\matheur{P}^\vee$ object generated $A$ itself.
-Many questions about $\coBarP_{\matheur{P}}$, such as those about homological stability, could thus be reduced to the case where $A$ is trivial, which is usually much easier.
+The main result of this section is Proposition~\ref{prop:coBar_as_limit}, which says that inside a pro-nilpotent category, $\coBarP_{\matheur{P}} A$ could be written as a sequential limit, such that the direct sum of successive fibers is, up to a cohomological shift, naturally identified with the free $\matheur{P}^\vee$ object generated by $\oblv_{\matheur{P}} A$, the underlying object of the coalgebra $A$.
+Many questions about $\coBarP_{\matheur{P}}$, such as those about homological stability, could thus be reduced to the case where $A$ has a trivial $\matheur{P}$-coalgebra structure, which is usually much easier.
 For example, in the case where $\matheur{P} = \coLie$, the free object is a symmetric algebra, of which we have complete control (see Corollary~\ref{cor:coChev_as_limit}).

 In the dual situation, where one wants to understand the functor $\BarO_{\matheur{O}}$ for an operad $\matheur{O}$, a general strategy was given in~\cite{gaitsgory_study_2017}, which goes by the name ``the $\addFil$ trick.''
-Unfortunately, the strategy presented in~\cite{gaitsgory_study_2017}*{\S \textsc{iv}.2.1, \S \textsc{iv}.2.2} cannot be used directly.
+Unfortunately, the strategy presented in~\cite{gaitsgory_study_2017}*{Vol. II, Chapter 6, \S1,2} cannot be used directly.
 The main difficulty in the co-operad case lies mainly in the fact that the functor $\coBarP_{\matheur{P}}$ is defined using limits, and most of our functors do not commute with limits.

-A similar difficulty appears in~\cite{ho_atiyah-bott_2016}.
+A similar difficulty appears in~\cite{ho_atiyah-bott_2020}.
 There, it was overcome by imposing a certain homological stability condition with respect to a certain $t$-structure to make sure that the limits are well-behaved.
 In this section, we will give a variation of the strategy there.
 In our case, the situation is better, since our (co-)algebras live in a pro-nilpotent category, and so, our stability condition does not involve any $t$-structure, but instead, is expressed in terms of the limit defining the pro-nilpotent category.
 As a result, the final statement works without any restriction on the object.

 In~\S\ref{subsec:cofiltered_graded_generalities}, we set up the general framework of co-filtered and graded objects, which helps formalizing the notion of taking limits and successive fibers (which we will call associated-graded below) mentioned above.
 In~\S\ref{subsec:stabilizing_decaying_sequences}, we will introduce the stability and decay conditions on co-filtered and graded objects respectively.
 These technical conditions enable us to have control over infinite limits.
 We finally prove our main results in~\S\ref{subsec:cofil_coBar}.